jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 		});
 	if (!choice)
 	{
 		return "Cards not flipped.
-Canceled by user.";
+Canceled by user.\n\n";
 	}
 	if (!choice.length)
 	{
 		return "Cards not flipped.
-No cards chosen.";
+No cards chosen.\n\n";
 	}
 	flipCount = choice.length;
 	for (index of choice)